 Purpose: Review of a lot of businesses in USA.
 Great resource to see people’s experience in all business services inc. car dealers.
 Just don’t forget that majority of people only ever review a business when they have something to complain about or are ecstatic about a service.
 Nether less, great resource to get an idea.

 I have crafted a wonderful checklist based on my learning’s from this adventure which I recommend you print and use when making your vehicle purchase.
+At Autozin there are many options that you can consider when you buy a car.
 Click here to go to the post where this checklist is located.

 Most of all, have fun.
 Remember that a mistake has a companion, learning.
 Something learnt is worth sharing with the rest of the world.
 Please use the comments field below to do just that.
 However it’s always best to learn from others mistakes so you don’t have to make them yourself.
 This is why this checklist and blog exists, to help you learn from my adventures in Silicon Valley.
 Have fun!